ox-it/moxie-js-client/docs/source/developer/geolocation.rst

 ====================

 Any components in moxie-js-client can access the users location data through two different APIs found in the ``moxie.position`` module.
-To add infinite scrolling to your views simply extend ``core/views/InfiniteScrollView``, a simple example of this can be found in ``core/views/specs/infinite``.

 Follow/Unfollow - subscribe to updates
 --------------------------------------